-11. It is accepted that under conditions of normal visibility, EMS type signs are less easily legible than conventional fixed traffic signs.
+11. It is accepted that under conditions of normal visibility, Message Signs are less easily legible than conventional fixed traffic signs.
 This is a factor that must be balanced against their ability to display many different legends.
 However, if they comply with character height and optical performance requirements, they may actually be more easily legible under poor conditions.
 This performance under poor conditions may influence the choice of technology for a given application.

-12. Experience suggests that strategic EMS on motorways should be provided at the approach to key junctions on the network, upstream of associated one mile and half mile Advance Direction Signs (two-third mile and one-third mile respectively on dual two lane motorways).
+12. Experience suggests that strategic message signs on motorways should be provided at the approach to strategic junctions on the network, upstream of associated one-mile and half-mile Advance Direction Signs (ADS).
+Strategic junctions are as defined in TD 46.